INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 ## Supported formats

-Here's a list of built-in input formats:
+Here's a list of built-in input formats (run IndexTool without any parameters to see the up to date list):

 * alto (OCR XML format; see http://www.loc.gov/standards/alto/)
 * folia (a corpus XML format popular in the Netherlands; see https://proycon.github.io/folia/)